 If you are not extending your stay in Rome after your cruise, transfer back to the airport.
 Officially named Rome Fiumicino International Airport, it is also known as Leonardo da Vinci International.

 Booking your transfer in advance with the cruise line is wise as places on board the airport buses can become full.
 Remember, if you have a morning flight booked to take you home, ask the cruise line for an early check out from the ship.

 Get more ideas about how to spend your time in Rome here.
-We have written detailed itineraries for 4 spectacular days of sightseeing in this amazing historic city, including these highlights:
+We have written detailed itineraries for four spectacular days of sightseeing in this fantastic historic city, including these highlights:

 - The Jewish Quarter, Trastevere, and The Vatican